 If you've never used a foam roller, well, you're in for a treat, at least your body is.
 This is one of the greatest fitness products created in the last 25 years, and it's so simple in concept and even easier to use.
 A foam roller is not for working out, it's for "rolling" your body and massaging the hot spots as my trainer likes to call them.
 There are tons of rollers — all shapes and sizes.
 But you really ought to go for the one that kinda hurts.
 When it hurts, you know it's working.
 The Rumble Roller is the original bumpy foam roller and it's amazing.
 You can see from the picture, it's got nodules all over it and yeh, those knobs are going into your back, your neck, your arms, your legs and just about every other body part you can "roll" on.
 The Rumble roller comes in multiple sizes and hardness.
 Get the 22" one, the 12" is just too small and the 31" is too big, 22" is just right.
 But more importantly, I really encourage you to step up to the xtra firm one.
 But I'll let you slide on the soft one (it's blue) if you are really squeamish.
 Either way, it works.
 Roll on it first thing in the morning to work out all your tight parts, I love to dig it into my neck and lower back.
 Then do it again in the afternoon and once more before bed.
 After a few days you're guaranteed to agree with me it was the best 5 minutes and $50 you ever spent.

 Working from home should be a relief not a drag.
 These ten recommendations are the best of the best.
-You are welcome to do more research, but from someone that has been working from home on and off for 10 years, this is the definitive list of things that work.
+And without a doubt they will make you more productive too.
+You are welcome to do more research, and you might incorporate some adapting to remote work strategies, but from someone that has been working from home on and off for 10 years, this is the definitive list of things products that work.
 I'm sorry some items here are a little pricey, but hey, you're worth it.